alex21738/Book_Reccommendation_System/README.md

 ## Further Exploration

-- Enlarge the database to be more precise on making recommendations
+- Enlarge the database to be more precise on making book recommendations

 - Adopt A/B test to examine recommendation system performances